devperz-analyst/Data-Analyst-Portafolio/ecommerce-sales-analysis/README.md

 🚀 Future Improvements

 - To build an interactive dashboard in Power BI
-- To utomate reporting using Python scripts
+- To automate reporting using Python scripts
 - To add predictive analysis for sales forecasting